nworbde/netJina/README.md

 # netJina
 Tools for working with [JINA reaclib](https://groups.nscl.msu.edu/jina/reaclib/db/).

-## Calling sequence
+## Dependencies

-The code will be a FORTRAN module, and will make use of the `utils` module from [MESA](http://mesa.sourceforge.net).
+*   The code will be a FORTRAN module, and will make use of the `utils` module from [MESA](http://mesa.sourceforge.net).

+*   You need to obtain an [reaclib library](https://groups.nscl.msu.edu/jina/reaclib/db/library.php?action=viewsnapshots).
+I am using the "default" in "reaclib2" format, with option "include chapters 9, 10, 11".

+*   You also need an associated nuclide database.
+I am using [winvne_V2.0.dat](https://groups.nscl.msu.edu/jina/reaclib/db/associated_files/Recommended/winvne_v2.0.dat).
+The format must be "winvne" -- that is, the extended version with allowance for large values of the partition function.

+## How to use (still under development)
 To use, in the top-level code

 	call reaclib_init(filename,ratedb,ierr)